 Pete Maravich, better known by his nickname Pistol Pete, was one of the greatest basketball players of his generation.
-His impressive career led to him being one of the youngest players inducted into the NBA Hall of Fame.
+His impressive career made him one of the youngest players inducted into the NBA Hall of Fame.

 Maravich spent 10 years with the Hawks, Jazz, and Celtics before knee injuries forced him to retire early.

 He finished his career as a five-time NBA all-star, making the All-NBA First Team twice.
 He was also the scoring champion in 1977.
 Sadly, Maravich died suddenly at the age of 40 due to an undetected heart defect.
 Pete Maravich’s impressive career and sudden death make his rookie cards an attractive option for collectors.

 Best Pete Maravich Rookie Cards

 These days, trading cards are a big part of the sports industry, but that was not always the case.
 Back in the 1970s, trading cards were not produced by many companies.

 As a result, there is only one recognized Pete Maravich rookie card.
 This would not be a fascinating article if we only looked at one card.
 So, along with the rookie card, we will look at a few of Maravich’s other early-season trading cards.

 1970 Topps Pete Maravich #123

 This card from Topps is Maravich’s official rookie card.
 It is one of the most valuable cards in the 1970 Topps Basketball collection.